is a bi-measurable

 Product quantization of the Brownian motion and the Brownian bridge

 An other way to get a good quantizer of a Gaussian process is Product Quantization.
-In practice, being settled, one determines the truncation threshold
+In practice,

 of the decomposition and then,